 Clients tend to ask us the question ‘Should I go through planning permission or should I go through permitted development?’
-To answer the question it is important to really understand the difference between the two first starting with an understanding of each.
+To answer the question it is important to really understand the difference between the two approaches, starting with an understanding of each.

 It is worth noting that the rights that apply to many common projects do not apply to flats, maisonettes or properties within ‘designated areas’ such as Conservation Areas etc.

 Furthermore, as of 25th May 2019, the General Permitted Development Order has been extended so that the previously temporary Permitted Development Rights became permanent.